-If you have purchased a home or car, you understand the feeling of wanting to protect it.
-Having broad insurance protection provides peace of mind in a crisis, but do you know how your final insurance premium is calculated?
+If you've purchased a home or car, you understand the feeling of wanting to protect it.
+Having broad insurance protection provides peace of mind in a crisis, but do you know how your insurance premium is calculated?
 There are many factors that determine how much you pay for home and auto insurance.
 Knowing how the premium is derived may provide additional insight into maximizing the benefits available and your personal exposure to risk.

 Value and coverages